photographyadam-lang/tsm/docs/README.md

 **Right panel — TaskDetail (default):**
 Displays the full detail of the selected or active task, including its status, complexity, description, hard dependencies, files, key constraints, and the "Done when" criteria.

-**Right panel — VibecheckPanel (v key):**
+**Right panel — VibecheckPanel (`v` key):**
 Shows the results of the most recent vibe-check, listing any errors or warnings found organised by severity.

-**Right panel — HelpPanel (? key):**
+**Right panel — HelpPanel (`?` key):**
-Displays the full command reference with all available CLI commands and their usage.
+Displays the full command reference with all available CLI commands and their usage, plus a TUI keybindings reference section.

+**Right panel — Depspanel (`d` key):**
+Shows the dependency tree with all tasks organised by phase, dependency arrows, status icons, and a summary line (task count, blocked count, cycle count).
+Press `d` again to toggle to the **blocked** view, which lists only tasks with unmet dependencies and what they are waiting on.
+Press `Escape` or `q` to dismiss.

 ### Task form overlay

-The TUI includes a `TaskFormOverlay` modal screen (triggered by `tsm task` commands with the `--interactive` flag) that provides labelled input fields for all editable task fields:
+The TUI includes a `TaskFormOverlay` modal screen used directly by the **Task add** and **Task edit** TUI commands (`t` key → add/edit).
+It provides labelled input fields for all editable task fields:

-- **Add mode** — all fields start blank for creating a new task
+- **Add mode** (`t` → add) — all fields start blank for creating a new task in a specified phase
-- **Edit mode** — fields pre-populated from the existing task
+- **Edit mode** (`t` → edit) — fields pre-populated from the existing task; only changed fields are submitted

-Fields include: Title, Status, Complexity, What, Prerequisite, Hard deps, Files, Reviewer, Key constraints, and Done when.
+Fields include: Title (required), Complexity, What, Prerequisite, Hard deps, Files, Reviewer, Key constraints, and Done when.
 On confirm, returns a dictionary of only the changed fields.
 Required fields (title) show validation errors if left empty.

 ---